HE-Arc/cadexmus2/README.md

 ## Abstract

 CadExMus2 provides a music sequencer, each collaborator of a project can simultaneously add lines to the sequencer and edit notes.
 Lines contains notes, each note have a position and a length (duration).
-A line is bounded to a sound.
+A line is bound to a sound.
 A project is an arrangement of sequencers (or clips).

 The Wiki is in french